 Act 174 – Enhanced Energy Planning

 With the passing of Act 174 in 2016, communities have the opportunity to revise their municipal plans for the purposes of getting a “determination of energy compliance.”
 A determination of energy compliance will elevate municipalities standing in the Section 248 permitting process, which applies to most renewable energy generation facilities.
 Plans that seek this certificate will need to meet a higher level of standards for energy planning that is currently required for municipal plans.
 The Regional Commission has been conducting a significant amount of education and outreach around this law.
-For more information, contact Dee Gish at email@example.com.
+For more information, contact Tory Littlefield at [email protected].

 Act 174 Materials